Get up to speed on negative gearing

 The argument for changing negative gearing starts from a different point.
 Some argue housing is too important to be treated like any other asset class and the Senate committee examining the CGT discount said there is evidence that the combination of the CGT discount and negative gearing has pushed ownership away from owner-occupiers towards investors.
 An earlier Senate housing report heard evidence that these settings can favour investors over first home buyers and widen intergenerational gaps.

-What should we watch for on budget night 2026?
+What should we watch for now on negative gearing?

 Newsroom